-|Common Name||Bloodflower, tropical milkweed, Mexican butterfly weed|
+|Common Name||Blood flower (bloodflower) tropical milkweed, Mexican butterfly weed|

-|Bloom Time||Summer, fall|
+|Bloom Time||Early summer to fall|

 |Flower Color||Yellow, orange, red|

-Bloodflowers are considered drought-tolerant but will do best when consistent moisture is provided.
+Blood flower is considered drought-tolerant but will do best when consistent moisture is provided.
 Supplement regular rainfall with occasional watering if you notice that the plant is drying out significantly between rainfalls.